lab1092/blender-manual_ja/manual/modeling/surfaces.rst

 Curves are 2D objects, and surfaces are their 3D extension.
-Note however that in Blender, you only have NURBS surfaces, no Bézier (you have the :guilabel:`Bezier` knot type, though;
+Note however that in Blender, you only have NURBS surfaces, no Bézier (you have the *Bezier* knot type, though;
 see below), nor polygonal (but for these, you have meshes!).
 Even though curves and surfaces share the same object type (with texts also...), they are not the same thing; for example,